 1. Please keep your pet on a lead and under control around the cabins, pick up after them and never leave them locked inside the cabin.
-We don't consider it very pet friendly if you him/her alone unattended in a strange environment.
+We don't consider it very pet friendly if you him/her left alone unattended in a strange environment.
 There are lots of pet friendly things to do while visiting Beechworth, we have provided a few ideas below.

 3. Any damage or breakages done by your pet will be covered by you, you are responsible for your pets’ actions and behaviour.
 If a dog disturbs other guests, you may be asked to leave.
 Any excess cleaning will also be charged back to owner at the managers discretion.